volusion/element-documentation/how-to/release-an-opt-in-new-block-version/README.md

 git commit -am "Released a new major version"
 ```

-Your new major block version will be available to install or upgrade.
+Your new major block version will be available to upgrade in Site Designer on a per-block basis.
+Any time the block is added to a theme from now on, it will automatically use the latest version.

 ## Further Reading